sevkicetiner/sevkicetiner/README.md

 <h1 align="center">Hi 👋, I'm Sevki</h1>
 <h3 align="center">A passionate mobile developer from Belgium</h3>

-- 🔭 I’m a Mobile Developer.
-I have been working for 7 years as a Mobile and Web Developer.
+- 🌱 I’m currently working as Full-Stack Developer with ** Spring Boot with Kotlin/Java and Angular**

-- 🌱 I’m currently learning **Cloud functions, Serverless Development, CI/CD, Clean Code, and Clean architecture**
+- 🔭 I worked as Android and Flutter developer mostly.
+I have been working for 7 years as Android Developer, and 4 years as Flutter Developer.

 - 👨‍💻 All of my projects are available at [www.ctnr.dev](www.ctnr.dev)